🏠 13 Free Facts about Selling Your Home

 If you live in Scotland, there’s an odd quirk you might be aware of when it comes to painting your front door red.
 It’s thought that you do this once you have paid off your mortgage – a very big deal indeed!

-Ever wanted to make Donald Trump an offer on the White House?
+Ever wanted to make the US President an offer on the White House?
 You’ll need to meet an opening bid of around $110 million, according to approximate values.

 There is a property in India worth well over £1 billion, and it’s home to at least 27 floors and a car garage with space for almost 170 different vehicles.